-Annual Stipend/Salary for Full-time Interns 24,003.20 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$37,003.20 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided: Trainee contribution to cost required?
 Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
-Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 3.7 hrs every t wo weeks Hours of Annual Paid Sick Leave 3.7 hrs every t wo weeks In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes Other benefits (please describe):
+Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 3.7 hrs every tw o weeks Hours of Annual Paid Sick Leave 3.7 hrs every tw o weeks In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes Other benefits (please describe): Free on campus housing for interns is available.
+Free admittance to annual mental health conference.
+Time off for dissertation defense.
+Ability to take time off for post-doctoral interviews.

 Free on campus housing for interns is available.
 Free admittance to annual mental health conference.
 Time off for dissertation defense.
-Ability to take time off for post doctoral interviews.
-Space and equipment available for tele and video conferencing for interviews.
+Ability to take time off for post-doctoral interviews Space and equipment available for tele and video conferencing for interviews.
 Free on campus gym.